Skip to main content

 Equivalent Zanzibar Concepts

-The JSON syntax accepted by the OpenFGA API closely mirrors the syntax represented in the Zanzibar paper, with a bit of flattening and converting keys from snake_case to camelCase.
+The JSON syntax accepted by the OpenFGA API closely mirrors the syntax represented in the Zanzibar paper.
+The major modifications are a slight flattening and conversion of keys from snake_case to camelCase.

 ZanzibarOpenFGA JSONOpenFGA DSL